Irritable Bowel Syndrome IBS Ayurvedic Herbal Treatment

 4. Medications- such as antibiotics, antacids, and painkillers can bring about constipation or diarrhea.

-6. Hormones – women are twice as likely to have IBS which lead researchers to suggest that hormonal changes can play a role in bringing about symptoms of IBS.
+6. Hormones – women are twice as likely to have IBS which leads researchers to suggest that hormonal changes can play a role in bringing about symptoms of IBS.
 Many women find that IBS symptoms are worse around and during their menstrual cycle.

-7. Genetic and early life factors- close relatives of a person with IBS may be more likely to develop IBS themselves; some early childhood experiences (e.g poor nutrition) may also be involved in the development of IBS.
+7. Genetic and early life factors- close relatives of a person with IBS may be more likely to develop IBS themselves; some early childhood experiences (e.g. poor nutrition) may also be involved in the development of IBS.

 Symptoms: